Azure-Samples/media-services-3rdparty-player-samples/docs/THEOplayer/results/ubuntu.md

-# Test results for Video.js on Ubuntu v18.04.3 LTS+
+# Test results for THEOplayer on Ubuntu

 References: